M2000 Century Manual

 Use a mild cleanser such as liquid dish washing detergent to clean your faucet.
 Always test a cleaning solution in an inconspicuous area before cleaning the entire surface.
 Do not let the cleanser sit on the surface for any extended period of time.
 Immediately rinse surfaces with clean water.
-Use a soft, dampened sponge or cloth, never a scouring pad, brush or other abrasive material.
+Use a soft, dampened cloth, never a scouring pad, brush or other abrasive material.

 Brushes will give many months of service with proper care and use.
 To clean the brush, flatten the brush on the bottom of the sink to spread the bristles, press the red button and run hot sudsy water through it.
 If the brush becomes grease coated, use a little grease-removal type cleanser.
 Replacement brushes are available for a variety of applications.

 The detergent you add to your tank may congeal and separate from the water over time.
 The congealed detergent may accumulate in the tank, hose, tube and wand.
-Miscellaneous particles that come through your water lines may also accumulate.
+Sediment and particles that come through your water lines may also accumulate.
 Back flush to wash out the obstructions.
 Caution: this procedure causes water to flow backward.
 Be sure to follow the steps to confine the water to the sink.

 - Lift the detergent tank, with lid and tube attached, into the sink.